Amritsar: Economy

 Amritsar is the second-largest city and district of Punjab.
 It is also one of the fastest-growing cities of Punjab.
 In the mid-1980s the city was famous for its textile industry.
-Amritsar’s trade and industry faced a blow during militancy period in 1980s, but there are still many textile mills, knitting units and embroidery factories functional in the city.
+Amritsar's trade and industry faced a blow during militancy period in 1980s, but there are still many textile mills, knitting units and embroidery factories functional in the city.
 It is famous for its pashmina shawls, woolen clothes, blankets, etc. Among handicrafts, the craft of the Thatheras of Jandiala Guru in Amritsar district got enlisted on UNESCO's List of Intangible Cultural Heritage in 2014, and the effort to revive this craft under the umbrella of Project Virasat is among India's biggest government-sponsored craft revival programs.
 Tourism and hospitality have recently become the backbone of local economy due to heavy tourist arrivals.
 Hundreds of small and some large hotels have sprung up to cater to the increased tourist inflow.
 Restaurants, taxi operators, local shopkeepers have all benefited from the tourist boom.

 Transport

 Air

-Amritsar hosts Sri Guru Ramdasji International Airport.
-The airport is connected to other parts of India and other countries with direct international flights to cities.
-The Airport is 12th busiest Airport of India in terms of International Traffic.
-The Airport serves not only Amritsar, but also many other districts in Punjab and neighbouring states.
+Amritsar hosts Sri Guru Ram Das Ji International Airport.
+The airport is connected to other parts of India and other countries with direct international flights to cities and is the 12th busiest airport in the country in terms of international traffic.
+It serves Amritsar and several other districts in Punjab and neighbouring states.

 Rail

-Amritsar Central Railway Station is the main station serving Amritsar.
-It is the busiest Railway Station in Indian State of Punjab and one of the highest revenue generating station of Northern Railways.
-Due to high traffic at the Amritsar Central Railway Station, Indian Railways has planned to develop 2 satellite stations-Chheharta and Bhagtanwala, in order to decongest traffic at this station.
-As many as 6 trains would be shifted to Chheharta Railway Station in the first phase.
-The Indian Railway Stations Development Corporation has also planned to make the Amritsar Central Railway Station, a world class railway station on lines of International Airport based on PPP Model.
+Amritsar Junction railway station is the main station serving Amritsar.
+It is the busiest railway station in Indian state of Punjab and one of the highest revenue-generating station of Northern Railways.
+Due to high traffic at the Amritsar Junction railway station, Indian Railways has planned to develop two satellite stations-Chheharta and Bhagtanwala, in order to decongest traffic at this station.
+As many as 6 trains would be shifted to Chheharta railway station in the first phase.
+The Indian Railway Stations Development Corporation has also planned to make the Amritsar Junction railway station a world-class railway station on lines of the international airport based on PPP model.
 The project has received an overwhelming response with bids from 7 private firms, including GMR.

 Road

-Amritsar is located on the historic Grand Trunk Road (G.T Road), also known as NH 1 now renumbered as National Highway 3.
-An expressway by name of Delhi-Amritsar-Katra Expressway at the cost of ₹25,000 crore is approved under Bharatmala scheme which will cut the travel time from Amritsar to New Delhi by road from current 8 hours, to 4 hours.
-Another expressway, called Amritsar Jamnagar Expressway is under construction which will connect Amritsar to Jamnagar in Gujarat.
+Amritsar is located on the historic Grand Trunk Road (G.T.
+Road), also known as NH 1 now renumbered as National Highway 3.
+An expressway by name of Delhi–Amritsar–Katra Expressway at the cost of ₹25,000 crore is approved under Bharatmala scheme which will cut the travel time from Amritsar to New Delhi by road from current 8 hours, to 4 hours.
+Another expressway, called Amritsar–Jamnagar Expressway is under construction which will connect Amritsar to Jamnagar in Gujarat.
 Additionally, NH 54 (Old NH15), NH 354 and NH 503A connect Amritsar to other parts of state and rest of India.